AdobeDocs/dynamic-media-classic.en/help/using/viewing-adding-exporting-metadata.md

 >[!NOTE]
 >
 >To edit the metadata of several assets at once, select the assets and go to **[!UICONTROL File]** > **[!UICONTROL Edit Info]**.
-Edits you make to metadata in the Edit Info window apply to all the assets you selected.
+Edits you made to metadata in the Edit Info window apply to all the assets you selected.

 ## Add or edit keywords {#add-or-edit-keywords}

 In addition to metadata, you can use keywords to help with searching and managing your assets.

-If you've added keywords to other files during this session, or if you have removed keywords from your list, they appear in the Keyword Suggestions table.
+If you added keywords to other files during this session, or if you have removed keywords from your list, they appear in the Keyword Suggestions table.

 1. Open the file in Detail View.
 1. Select **[!UICONTROL Keywords]**.